TombRaiderModding/BigfileLogger/README.md

 - Tomb Raider Anniversary
 - Tomb Raider Underworld
 - Lara Croft and the Guardian of Light
+- Tomb Raider
 - Lara Croft and the Temple of Osiris
 - Rise of the Tomb Raider
+- Shadow of the Tomb Raider